Questions & Answers

 Blood samples will be taken by skilled study nurses who have extensive experience working with children who have neurodevelopmental disorders, specifically Angelman syndrome.

 The ethical and legal codes that govern medical practice also apply to clinical research.
-Most clinical research is federally regulated with built in safeguards to protect the participants’ information.
+All clinical research has built in safe guards, including independent ethics committee review and approval with built in safeguards to protect the participants’ information.
 The trial follows a carefully controlled protocol, a study plan which details what researchers will do throughout the study.
 Safety data is reviewed as a clinical trial progresses.
 Researchers report the results of the trial at scientific meetings, to medical journals, and to various government agencies.
-Individual participants' information will be de-identified to remain secret and will not be mentioned in any reports.
+Individual participants' information will be de-identified to remain anonymous and will not be mentioned in any reports.

 Yes, a participant can choose to withdraw from a clinical trial at any time.
 You should speak to the study team to let them know you no longer wish for the participant to continue in the trial.